rblack42/math-magik/docs/_sources/introduction.rst.txt

 which I ended up studying extensively at Virginia Tech.

 Then life got in the way.
-After graduate school, I entered the USAF and started conducting advanced research into Computational Fluid Dynamics, figuring out how how air behaves when it flows over an airplane using high-power computers.
+After graduate school, I entered the USAF and started conducting advanced research in the emerging field of |CFD|_, figuring out how how air behaves when it flows over an airplane using high-power computers.
 I also started flying "real" airplanes (private ones, not Air Force ones).
 My model building was put on hold for a long spell.